juangtato-ds/another-webapp-example/README.md

 ./migrate-local.sh
 ```

-Take into account that `docker compose down` will remove all data from db.
+Take into account that `docker compose -f docker-compose.local.yml down` will remove all data from db.
 This db is only for testing purposes.
-Btw, you can always `docker compose stop` and continue other day.
+Btw, you can always `docker compose -f docker-compose.local.yml stop` and continue other day.